vitessio/website/content/en/docs/user-guides/vschema-guide/shared-vindexes.md

 To make this happen in Vitess, all you have to do is specify that `corder.customer_id` uses the `hash` vindex, which is the same one used by `customer.customer_id`.

 This is one situation where a Primary Vindex conceptually differs from a traditional database Primary Key.
-Whereas a Primary Key makes a row unique, a vitess Primary Vindex only yields a Unique value.
+Whereas a Primary Key makes a row unique, a Vitess Primary Vindex only yields a Unique value.
 But multiple rows with the same Primary Vindex value can exist.

-In other words, the Primary Vindex column need not be the primary key, or unique within mysql.
+In other words, the Primary Vindex column need not be the primary key, or unique within MySQL.
 This is convenient for the `corder` table because we want customers to place multiple orders.
 In this case, all orders placed by a customer will have the same `customer_id`.
 The Primary Vindex for those will yield the same keyspace id as that of the customer.
 Therefore, all the rows for that customer’s orders will end up in the same shard along with the customer row.

 Since `corder` rows will need to have their own unique identifier, we also need to create a separate sequence for it in the product keyspace.